mF2C/LifecycleManagement/README.md

     - _User Management_: Lifecycle receives warnings from the User Management when the mF2C applications use more resources than allowed by the users
     - _SLA Manager_: -
 - Makes calls to the following modules / components:
-    - _Recommender_: -
-    - _Landscaper_: The Lifecycle gets from this component the list of all available agents and resources where a service can be deployed
+    - _Recommender_ & _Landscaper_: The Lifecycle gets from this component the list of all available agents and resources where a service can be deployed
     - _Service Management_: The Lifecycle calls the Service Management module to know which of the agents from a list can be used to deploy a service
     - _User Management_: Lifecycle interacts with the User Management module to get the profile and sharing resources defined by the user in a device
     - _Distributed Execution Runtime / COMPSs_: